airbytehq/airbyte/docs/tutorials/toy-connector.md

     sys.exit(0)
 ```

 and that should be it.
-Let's test our new method method:
+Let's test our new method:

 ```shell
 $ python source.py check --config secrets/valid_config.json